kevinmatthes/git-aliases-f18/README.md

 section below.

 The source code contains docstrings to be processed by *Doxygen*.
-By default, both an HTML and a LaTeX manual will be compiled.
+By default, both an HTML and a LaTeX manual as well as UNIX manual pages will be compiled.
 They are saved in dedicated directories in the repository's root.
 The LaTeX manual needs to be finalised with according compilers.
 Their invocation is managed by Doxygen itself by the provision of multiple build scripts.
 Instead of relying on them, this project defines an equal finalisation routine based upon *Latexmk*.
 This finalisation will be called automatically by Just.
 Please note that the compilation of a LaTeX project requires the installation of a LaTeX distribution.
 The recommended distribution is the *full* installation of *TeX Live*.

 In order to demonstrate the appropriate handling of memory allocations, a test therefore is configured as a Just recipe.
 This test uses *Valgrind* and is